Pre-order the first book on the films of Joachim Trier

 Joachim Trier’s commercials

-In addition to his work in film, Trier has directed several commercials for Scandinavian brands, including SpareBank 1, the Norwegian Lotto, Hafslund, Elko, and Involveyourself.com.
+In addition to his work in film, Trier has directed several commercials for Scandinavian brands.
+These include: SpareBank 1, the Norwegian Lotto, Hafslund, Elko, and Involveyourself.com.
 These feature similar approaches to dense editing and montage as he has explored in his films.
 You can watch his commercials here.

 Reprise (2006) – directed by Joachim Trier

 Joachim Trier’s feature debut, Reprise, is an ambitious coming-of-age story centred around two protagonists.
 It marked the beginning of an ongoing feature film collaboration with his key technical team.
-Anders Danielsen Lie’s performance was a revelation, and marked Trier out as a director with a keen eye for spotting acting talent; the young, relatively untested leads in Louder Than Bombs (Devin Druid) and Thelma (Eili Harboe) proved also particularly talented.
+Anders Danielsen Lie’s performance was a revelation.
+It marked Trier as a director with a keen eye for spotting acting talent.
+The young, relatively untested leads in Louder Than Bombs (Devin Druid) and Thelma (Eili Harboe) proved also particularly talented.

-In “Joachim Trier continues to develop his dirty formalism” for our Special Issue on Thelma, Alex Heeney wrote about the connections between Reprise and Oslo, August 31st, and how these bear a resemblance to the connections between Louder than Bombs and Thelma.
+In our Special Issue on Thelma, Alex Heeney wrote about the connections between Reprise and Oslo, August 31st, and how these bear a resemblance to the connections between Louder than Bombs and Thelma.

 Notable quotes